 Check in with Them at Mid-Terms

-Your academic advisor is the person you will need to see during midterms, especially if your grades aren’t where they should be.
+Your college academic advisors are the people you will need to see during midterms, especially if your grades aren’t where they should be.
 This is important if you are a scholarship student, because grades matter for good academic standing.
 Academic advisors can suggest tutoring programs, which computer labs are more tailored to conducive study, and what to do if you have academic difficulties.
 They can also advise you regarding your academic standing and how to improve it when or if it is necessary.

 Career Counseling and Advice

-Your Academic Advisor is Always There to Help
+Your College Academic Advisor is Always There to Help

 Academic advisors really do have your best interest at heart.
 They are there to help you when you need it, whether you need career assistance or scheduling assistance.
 Don’t take your academic advisor for granted.
 The more help and advice you get from an expert, the more successful you will be as a student.